blanthor/MauiAppInsights/README.md

         - Target Android Framework  as Android 13.0 (API Level 33)
         - Minimum Target Android Framework as Android 11.0 (API Level 30)

-# How to Contribute
-1. Get Azure repo access by dropping mail to vinay.karnakanti@techwave.net, Subject : AIT MSS Site Survey mobile code repository access.
-1. Raise PR.
-Once code is reviewed and PR is approved, complete the PR.
-1. Delete the work branch and mark respective work item as completed.